The integral Hasse principle for stacky curves associated to a family of generalized Fermat equations: Introduction

 Our approach to Theorem~\ref{thm:TFAE-intro}, inspired by \cite{PSS}, involves identifying an \'etale $\mu_{n}$-torsor $\mathcal{C}'\to(\Y_{B,C})_{R_{K}}$ and computing a set of admissible twists $\{\mathcal{C}_{d}'\to(\Y_{B,C})_{R_{K}}\}$, whose $R_K$-points descend to points in \(\Y_{B,C}(\Z; \annulus^0).\) In particular, the set $A_{B,C}$ in Theorem~\ref{thm:TFAE-intro}\ref{part:intro-ii} consists of those $d$ for which $\mathcal{C}_{d}'\to(\Y_{B,C})_{R_{K}}$ is admissible, so that the equivalence of parts~\ref{part:intro-i}~and~\ref{part:intro-ii} of Theorem~\ref{thm:TFAE-intro} says that $\Y_{B,C}(\Z; \annulus^0) \neq \emptyset$ if and only if there exists an admissible twist $\mathcal{C}_{d}'\to(\Y_{B,C})_{R_{K}}$.
 In parallel to this, \cite[Prop.~8.1]{DarmonGranville} provides a class group obstruction to the existence of $\Z$-points on $\Y_{B,C}$.
 Theorem~\ref{thm:TFAE-intro} illustrates the connection between these two obstructions.

 Having a clean description in terms of the class group of \(\O\) also explains why Theorem~\ref{thm:TFAE-intro} restricts to the case \(\gcd(f,C)=1\) and only detects points in \(\Y_{B,C}(\Z; \annulus^0)\).
 Indeed, the candidates for points that descend to \(\Z\) come from ideals trivial in \(\Cl(\O)\) and these principal ideals are typically of the form \((a + bf\sqrt{-B_0})\) with \(a \in \Z\) and \(\gcd(a,f)=1\) (see \S\ref{subsec:prelim-algebraic-number-theory}).
 Theorem~\ref{thm:MainCascadeTheorem} makes the jump to the more general case using primarily elementary techniques.
-This splitting of results is a consequence of our choice of torsors and methods, rather than an intrinsic one.
-It might be possible to combine Theorems~\ref{thm:TFAE-intro} and~\ref{thm:MainCascadeTheorem} into one by making different choices, but we choose not to do so in the interest of readability.
+It might be possible to combine Theorems~\ref{thm:TFAE-intro} and~\ref{thm:MainCascadeTheorem} into one by making different choices of torsors, but we choose not to do so in the interest of readability and the comparison with the class group.

 Theorem~\ref{thm:TFAE-intro} can be interpreted as showing that an explicitly computable \emph{refined} descent obstruction is the only obstruction to the Hasse principle for points in \(\Y_{B,C}(\Z; \annulus^0)\).
 Indeed, Santens showed that for a stacky curve \(\Y\) of genus less than \(1\) there exists a finite \'etale group scheme $G$ and a $G$-torsor $\pi \colon \mathcal{C} \to \Y$ such that the descent along $\pi$ obstruction is the only obstruction to the integral Hasse principle (\cite[Thm.~1.1]{santens23}).
 However, in practice, it is difficult to study the integral Hasse principle in this way as it is hard to construct non-trivial \'etale covers of \(\Y\) over $\Z$.